Ankitraj-17/Portfolio-1/README.md

 The site is structured as a single-page app with a dedicated `/certificates` route.
 Every section is its own component — Hero, About, Experience, Projects, Certificates, Contact — all wired together in `Home.jsx`.

 The animation layer runs on GSAP + ScrollTrigger.
 Smooth scrolling is handled by Lenis.
-The hero background is a custom WebGL hyperspeed effect built with Three.js.
+The hero background is a custom WebGL hyperspeed effect.
 Hover interactions on the cert cards are done with raw GSAP transforms — no CSS transitions fighting each other.

 Light and dark mode both work properly.
 The theme is stored in context and toggled via a class on `<html>`.